milhcbt/dockerfile/alpine/alpine-3.5-apache-2.4-php-5.6/README.md

-Apache 2.4 + PHP 5.6 + PHP Composer Image from Modified Base Image of Alpine (3.5).
+PHP 5.6 + Composer with Apache 2.4 Image from Modified Base Image of Alpine.
 This image is ready to run using custom User ID with non-root user execution for OpenShift ready.

 Build with love from Gegerkalong, Bandung, Indonesia.